 MOUNT SAINT HELENA – Elevation 4,341′ (1,323 m)

-New for 2019, this 4,341′ peak in the Mayacamas mountains is the tallest in the NorCal Six-Pack, and one of the few mountains in the Bay Area to actually receive snowfall in the winter.
+This 4,341′ peak in the Mayacamas mountains is the tallest in the NorCal Six-Pack, and one of the few mountains in the Bay Area to actually receive snowfall in the winter.

 Suggested Six-Pack Route Details: Hiking Mount Saint Helena

 This summit provides some of the best views in the Bay Area.
 On a clear day, you can see the Golden Gate Bridge and even the Farallon Islands beyond.
 To the east, the Sierra Nevada Range.
 There is a line-of-sight with the summit of Half Dome in Yosemite.